jeffdc/gallformers/ref/contributing.md

 1. Copy the source of your article and paste it into the "Edit New File" box
 1. Click "Propose New File" at the bottom of the page
 1. On the next screen click on "Create pull request"
 1. In the comment section write any details that you want.
-These will seen by th reviewer and might be useful to describe why you think the article should be published on Gallformers
+These will seen by the reviewer and might be useful to describe why you think the article should be published on Gallformers
 1. Click on "Create pull request"

 At this point a Pull Request has been created.
 One of our reviewers will review the article.
 We may request changes to the article.
 We will do this via Github's review mechanism.
 You will be notified by email so make sure you have added Github to your address book so the messages do not end up lost in your spam folder.